Sir Charles Morgan, 2nd Baronet

 Lieutenant-Colonel Sir Charles Gould Morgan, 2nd Baronet (4 February 1760 – 5 December 1846), was a Welsh soldier and politician, the MP for Brecon and County of Monmouth.

 Early career

-The 2nd baronet was the son of Sir Charles Morgan, 1st Baronet (originally Charles Gould), and Jane Morgan (daughter of Sir Thomas Morgan.
+The 2nd baronet was the son of Sir Charles Morgan, 1st Baronet (originally Charles Gould), and Jane Morgan (daughter of Thomas Morgan.
 His sister Jane married the industrialist Samuel Homfray.

 He was commissioned ensign and lieutenant in the Coldstream Guards on 21 November 1777, and promoted to lieutenant and captain on 22 March 1781.
 He was taken prisoner in the capitulation at Yorktown on 19 October.
 He was promoted captain and lieutenant-colonel on 14 May 1790, retiring from the Army on 4 December 1792.

-He became an MP for Brecon (1787–1796) and later for County of Monmouth (1796–1831), supporting the government of Lord Liverpool.
+He became an MP for Brecon (1787–1796) and later for the County of Monmouth (1796–1831), supporting the government of Lord Liverpool.
 He adopted the name of Morgan in 1792, at the same time as his father, and inherited the Tredegar estate of his Uncle John from his mother in 1797.